pwalczysko/omero-guide-upload/docs/metadata-ui.rst

 Description
 -----------

-This chapter will show how to import metadata starting from a local CSV file and ending with OMERO.tables on images or wells using the `server-side script <https://omero-guides.readthedocs.io/en/latest/scripts/docs/index.html>`__ Populate Metadata in OMERO.web.
+This chapter will show how to import metadata starting from a local CSV file and ending with OMERO.tables on Images or wells using the `server-side script <https://omero-guides.readthedocs.io/en/latest/scripts/docs/index.html>`__ Populate Metadata in OMERO.web.
 See also the workflow described in :doc:`metadata` which will give you more possibilities, such as Key-Value Pairs creation, but which is using Command Line Interface (CLI).
 The workflow described here is using only graphical user interface elements.

-This action is typically done after a successful import of images.
+This action is typically done after a successful import of Images.

 We will show: